JsBergbau/jsbergbau.github.io/README.md

 URL: [https://github.com/JsBergbau/OpenJDK-Raspberry-Pi-Zero-W-armv6](https://github.com/JsBergbau/OpenJDK-Raspberry-Pi-Zero-W-armv6)

-Description: In this repository you find OpenJDK builds for Raspberry PI Zero W / armv6 architecture and also a tutorial how to build your own OpenJDK release in case you need that
+Description: In this repository you find OpenJDK builds and download for Raspberry PI Zero W / armv6 architecture and also a tutorial how to build your own OpenJDK release in case you need that

 Created:  2022-02-02T14:59:01Z

-Last update: 2022-02-02T14:59:01Z
+Last update: 2022-02-06T09:02:16Z

 ## [Opt3001](https://github.com/JsBergbau/Opt3001)